AdobeDocs/app-builder/src/pages/guides/app_builder_guides/exc_app/interfaces/page.pageapiproperties.md

 • **preventDefaultCombos**: *object[]*

-An array of key combinations for the shell to prevent default browser behavior on in cases where an application performs some other action.
+An array of key combinations for the shell to prevent default browser behavior, or in cases where an application performs some other action.

 ***Example:***